Battle Scars have produced a journal for 10-17 year olds who live in the UK and suffer with self-harm.

 Help children and young people talk about loneliness

-A recent national survey of children and young people showed that one in ten 11 to 22 year olds reported often or always feeling lonely.
+A national survey of children and young people showed that one in ten 11 to 22 year olds reported often or always feeling lonely.

 New to our schools programme, NHS approved Every Mind MattersBuilding connections resources aim to encourage young people in Year 6, KS3 and KS4 to discuss loneliness and provide them with self-care techniques they can use when they’re feeling lonely.